 HPE Backup and Recovery Service simplifies data protection with rapid recovery and cost-effective long-term retention in the cloud.
 Businesses benefit from efficient, built-in data reduction to help control storage volumes and costs, along with encryption and automation to ensure that the backup volumes are safe.

 HPE GreenLake for Storage delivers a seamless cloud experience that combines the agility and flexibility of cloud operations with consumption-based data services.
-And HPE GreenLake for Data Protection helps protect your business against data loss, ransomware and other potential threats.
+And HPE GreenLake for Data Protection helps guard your business against data loss, ransomware, and other potential threats.